erezrokah/aws-testing-library/README.md

   timeout: 0 /* optional (defaults to 2500) */,
   pollEvery: 0 /* optional (defaults to 500) */,
 }).toHaveObject(
-  key: 'someFileInTheBucket', /* a string representing the object key in the bucket */,
+  'someFileInTheBucket' /* a string representing the object key in the bucket */, Buffer.from(
-  expectedBuffer: Buffer.from('a buffer of the file content'), /* optional, if exists will check equality in addition to existence */, );
+    'a buffer of the file content',
+  ) /* optional, if exists will check equality in addition to existence */, );
 ```